Won 17, Lost 3, For 1880, Against 1473.

 Western Australian carnival representative and 1931 Sandover Medallist Lindsay “Bluey” Richards is met by Richmond officials in Melbourne.

-Dick Harris, a prospect from Warrnambool kicks eight goals in his second Richmond practice match.
+Dick Harris, a prospect from Warrnambool kicks nine goals in his second Richmond practice match.

 ___ Jack Baggott is appointed non-playing coach of the Richmond Second Eighteen.